uncle-ov/nbbs/modules/contrib/commerce_wishlist/README.md

 Wishlist and Wishlist Item entities.

-The data model and implementation of those entities however is still very close to Commere Order (with reduced complexity of not needing to have adjustments, totals, etc).
+The data model and implementation of those entities however is still very close to Commerce Order (with reduced complexity of not needing to have adjustments, totals, etc).
 Also the services responsible for providing and managing wishlists are very similar to the ones that Commerce Cart has.
 So, if you are already familiar with Commerce Order and Cart, you'll find yourself comfortable working